Updated: Oct 5

 After a comprehensive evaluation is performed, no matter the setting that the PT is taking place in, the family and I will create goals for the plan of care.
 In a clinical setting these goals might have a 4 week timeframe, or an 8 week timeframe.
 In a school setting, goals are measured across trimesters and the entire school year.
+In a home setting these goals could be for 3, 6 or 12 months.
 The goals help determine what is important to the family, and help structure the treatment plan and activities that are worked on both during sessions and the home program that is taught to parents and families.
 For example, if a parent's goal is for a child to learn how to skip, we will first work on balance activities, hopping on one leg, core strength, and bilateral coordination to build the foundational skills to be able to skip.
 I always make sure to give any child that I am treating a lot of activities that their caregivers and parents can work into their everyday routines to build on skills learned during therapy sessions.
 Depending on the age and developmental stage of the child, I will pick out specific toys and games to use during sessions.
 Motivation is huge for children to want to "work" with you, and finding out what toys/games/music motivates them is so important!
 With babies, it is usually toys that light up, toys with high contrast (black, white, red) or mirrors.
 With older kids, I always make sure I have a plentiful stash of bubbles, stickers and bean bags.
 Most love bubbles and I can use a wand of bubbles for tons of different activities!
 Part of being a pediatric PT is being as creative as possible and definitely open to using your imagination.
 Even older kids like to "play" during our sessions if I find out what interests them.

 How do I find out if my child qualifies for PT?